chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_security.md

 > realization that formal definitions of security are *essential* prerequisites for
 > the design, usage, or study of any cryptographic primitive or protocol.

-The same standards must be upheld for the assessment of any networking protocol as well.
+The same standards must be upheld for the assessment of any network protocol as well.
 Especially when the assessment is made with respect to the security properties of the protocol.
-To that end, let us now revisit the CIA terms introduced above (in addition to privacy and anonymity).
-I will briefly describe what each term means here.
-The formal definitions are deferred to subsequent posts wherein I will assess CCN and IP with respect to each.
+In this series of posts I hope to present concrete definitions of security with respect to the following properties (which I vaguely define here for brevity):

 * Confidentiality: Data is only accessible by those which are authorized or have permission to access the data.
 Put differently, data is confidential if it is not